phalcon/documentation/docs/forms.md

     array $whitelist = []
 ): Form
 ```
 Binds data to the entity.
 The first parameter `data` is an array of key/values.
 This usually is the `$_POST` array.
 The second parameter `entity` is an entity object.
 If the properties of the entity object contain properties that match the names of the `data`elements defined in the form, those elements will be populated with the values of the corresponding properties of the entity.
-The entity can be an object such as a [Phalcon\Mvc\Model][db-models] or even a `\stdClass`.
+The entity can be an object such as a [Phalcon\Mvc\Model](db-models.md) or even a `\stdClass`.
 The third parameter `whitelist` is an array of whitelisted elements.
 Any element in the `whitelist` array that has the same name as an element in the `data` array will be ignored.

 The `bind` method takes the first array (e.g `$_POST`) and an entity object (e.g. `Invoices`).
 It loops through the array and if it finds an array key that exists in the form, it applies the necessary filters (defined in the form) to the value of the array.
 After that, it checks the entity object (`Invoices`) and assigns this value to any property that matches the array key.
 If a method exists as a setter with the same name as an array key, it will be called first (i.e. `name` -> `setName()`).
 This method allows us to quickly filter input and assign this input to the passed entity object.